-SPDocKit 7.3 is now available and ready for you to try.
-During the last couple of months, you may have heard a lot about GDPR and you are probably aware that it is all about data classification, knowing where personal data is stored, and improving business processes.
-This is why we've created some impressive data classification and security features that will help you in becoming GDPR compliant.
-Try it now!
+During the last couple of months, you may have heard a lot about GDPR and you are probably aware that it is all about data classification, this is why we've created some impressive data classification and security features in version 7.3 that will help you in becoming GDPR compliant.
+In the meantime we also rebranded SPDocKit, added even more features and released version 7.4.
+Here is a quick summary - try it now!

 30-Day Free Trial!